baghelp/fstore/README.md

   Second parameter = Tag for the photos

-* On first run, the script will show an URL you need to visit in order to authorize it.Open the url in your brwoser, authorize the script and copy the code shown.
+* On first run, the script will show an URL you need to visit in order to authorize it.
+Open the url in your brwoser, authorize the script and copy the code shown.

-You can install the api system wide and avoid setting the PYTHONPATH, but I prefer to keep my NAS system clean.
+You can install the api system wide and avoid setting the PYTHONPATH, but I prefer to keep my system clean.